ShellNinja96/ClippyShare/README.md

 ```

 ## Usage
-The program can be executed in either 'client' or 'server' mode.
+The program operates in either 'client' or 'server' mode.
 To execute the binary, four arguments must be passed to it in the exact order:

 executionMode[client/server] serverIPv4[0.0.0.0] serverPort[0-65535] verbose[true/false]

 For example, on a Linux server host, you'd run: